Coli Saco

-Coli Saco (born 15 May 2002) is a professional footballer who plays as a central midfielder for Swiss side Yverdon-Sport, on loan from club Napoli.
-Born in France, Saco represents Mali at under-23 level.
+Coli Saco (born 15 May 2002) is a professional footballer who plays as a central midfielder for Latvian Higher League club Riga.
+Born in France, Saco has represented Mali at under-23 level.

 Club career

+Early years

 Born in Créteil, Saco joined Le Havre's youth sector in 2017, aged 15, before moving to Sochaux one year later.
 He then came through the youth ranks of the Lionceaux, taking part in the 2019–20 Coupe Gambardella, where Sochaux reached the round of 16 before the competition was cancelled, due to the emergency caused by the COVID-19 pandemic.

 In October 2020, Saco entered AC Milan's academy; however, he was released after just one season, having not managed to break into the under-19 team consistently.

+Napoli

 In September 2021, he officially joined fellow Italian club Napoli after a successful trial.

 Having impressed with his performances for Napoli's under-19 squad, during the 2021–22 season Saco started training with the first team, under manager Luciano Spalletti.
 The midfielder originally received his first official call-up to the senior team for a Serie A match against Juventus on 6 January 2022: however, having tested positive for COVID-19, he eventually had to withdraw from the match-day squad.

+Loan to Pro Vercelli

 On 15 July 2022, Saco joined Serie C side Pro Vercelli on a season-long loan.
 He then made his professional debut for the club on 3 September, starting and playing 90 minutes in a 1–0 league win against Padova.
 On 5 November, he scored his first professional goal in a 3–1 league loss against AlbinoLeffe.

+Loan to Ancona

 On 1 September 2023, Saco joined fellow Serie C club Ancona on loan for the remainder of the season.

+Loan to Bari

 On 30 August 2024, Saco moved on loan to Bari in Serie B.

+Loan to Casertana

+On 26 January 2026, Saco joined Casertana in Serie C on loan.